3nachePaul/BizQuits/README.md

 - Port: `1433`
 - Password: (share securely with your team)

-Alternatively, you can create a `docker-compose.yml` file (see below) and commit it to the repository so everyone can run `docker-compose up -d`.
+Alternatively, you can run `docker-compose up -d`.

 ---